CHERIoT-Platform/cheriot-rtos/examples/12.CAN_driver/README.md

 * Our target SPI clock rate is 1Mbps.

 ## Notes
-* We will use the pinmux to enable the RPi ports to connect to the SPI modules and then we will activate the modules.
+* We use the pinmux to enable the RPi ports to connect to the SPI modules and then we will activate the modules.
 * SPI0 is connected to other devices.
 Only SPI1 and SPI2 are connected to the RPi header.
 So SPI1 is connected to RPi SPI0 and SPI2 is connected to RPi SPI1 (confused yet?)
-* The SPI interrupts weren't working when we wrote this so this example doesn't use them yet.
+* The SPI interrupts weren't working when we first wrote this example, although they do now work so we could update.

 ## SPI Pins Required
 We're going to run each CAN ona separate SPI to reduce the risk of accidental cross-talk.